oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

 Climatology is computed by the ``ecmean/utils/reference-create.py`` script, which is included in the repository for documentation.
 It is based on a YML file which is tells the script where to retrieve the data, identifying all the required data folder and names.
+The results are produced into a YML file for in ``ecmean/reference/gm_reference_EC23.yml`` which includes the global and regional mean over different seasons as well the interannual standard deviation.
+All details on the datasets are found there.